zju3dv/neuralbody/supplementary_material.md

    </tr>
 </table>

-To overcome this problem, a solution is to only calculate the metrics on pixels inside the `bound_mask`.
+To overcome this problem, a solution is to only calculating the metrics on pixels inside the `bound_mask`.
 Since the SSIM metric requires the input to have the image format, we first compute the 2D box that bounds the `bound_mask` and then crop the corresponding image region.

 ```python
 def ssim_metric(rgb_pred, rgb_gt, batch):